Surgery & Surgery Alternatives

 The SpeedBridge™ Knotless Technique is used to repair rotator cuff tears and includes a fully threaded SwiveLock® anchor combined with FiberTape® to create a quick and secure construct with no knots and only two suture passing steps.
 The result is a low profile, transosseous-equivalent “SutureBridge” that enhances footprint compression to maximize contact between tendon and bone.
 The SpeedBridge utilizes FiberTape which provides three times the contact area compared to a standard #2 FiberWire®.
 It provides a broad footprint which can be helpful for repairs in degenerative cuff tissue where tissue pull-through may be a concern.

-Dr. Sima can advise you whether or not the SpeedBridge Technique is right for your specific condition.
+Dr. Sima can advise you whether or not the SpeedBridge Technique or InSpace Balloon is right for your specific condition.

 A SLAP lesion, (which stands for a tear in the Superior Labrum, Anterior to Posterior) is where the labrum is torn from the front to the back.
 Sudden pulls on the muscle can pull the superior labrum off the bone.

 Shoulder SLAP Repair

 SLAP repair is performed using arthroscopic surgery.
 Under general anesthetic and a nerve block, the torn labrum is reattached using sutures and small bone anchors.
 Following surgery the patient will need to wear a sling.